 The City of Mercer Island is updating its Comprehensive Plan as part of the periodic review required by the Washington Growth Management Act (GMA).
-The City Council included creation of a new Parks Zone in the work plan for the Comprehensive Plan periodic update.
-The updated Comprehensive Plan is expected to be adopted before the GMA deadline of December 31, 2024.
+The City Council included creation of a new Parks Zonein the scope of work for the 2024 Comprehensive Plan periodic update.
+After receiving feedback on the initial draft of the Parks Zone from the Parks and Recreation Commission, Planning Commission, and the community, the project was returned to the Parks and Recreation Commission for further input and analysis.
+The Parks and Recreation Commission provided a recommendation to staff to separate the zoning work into two distinct tracks: one for open space and one for all other park properties.

 The City of Mercer Island is updating its Comprehensive Plan as part of the periodic review required by the Washington Growth Management Act (GMA).
-The City Council included creation of a new Parks Zone in the work plan for the Comprehensive Plan periodic update.
-The updated Comprehensive Plan is expected to be adopted before the GMA deadline of December 31, 2024.
+The City Council included creation of a new Parks Zonein the scope of work for the 2024 Comprehensive Plan periodic update.
+After receiving feedback on the initial draft of the Parks Zone from the Parks and Recreation Commission, Planning Commission, and the community, the project was returned to the Parks and Recreation Commission for further input and analysis.
+The Parks and Recreation Commission provided a recommendation to staff to separate the zoning work into two distinct tracks: one for open space and one for all other park properties.

 You need to be signed in to comment in this Guest Book.
 Click here to Sign In or Register to get involved